stefems/rover-challenge/README.md

 - For each sitter, we first calculate a Profile Score and a Ratings Score.
   These are then used to calculate the overall Search Score, which is used for search rankings.

-- Profile Score is 5 times the fraction of the English alphabet comprised by the distinct letters in what we've recovered of the sitter's name.
+- The Profile Score is 5 times the fraction of the English alphabet comprised by the distinct letters in what we've recovered of the sitter's name.
+For example, the sitter name `Leilani R.` has 6 distinct letters.

-- Ratings Score is the average of their stay ratings.
+- The Ratings Score is the average of their stay ratings.

-- The Search Score is a weighted average of the Profile Score and Ratings Score, weighted by the number of stays.
+- The Search Score is a weighted average of the Profile Score and Ratings Score.
 When a sitter has no stays, their Search Score is equal to the Profile Score.
 When a sitter has 10 or more stays, their Search Score is equal to the Ratings Score.
+The idea is that as a sitter gets more reviews, we will weigh the Ratings Score more heavily.

 - Scores should be limited to two decimal places.